 Organized labor plays an active role in labor-management relations and in the Argentine political system.
 Standoffs between management and union activists do occur, but many managers of foreign companies say that they have good relations with their unions.
 While negotiations between unions and industry are largely market-driven, they occasionally require mediation by the Ministry of Labor.

-Argentina has two types of tax-exempt trading areas: Foreign Trade Zones (FTZs), which are found throughout the country; and the more comprehensive Special Customs Area (SCA), which covers all of Tierra del Fuego Province and whose benefits apply only to already established firms.
+Argentina has two types of tax-exempt trading areas: Free Trade Zones (FTZs), which are found throughout the country; and the more comprehensive Special Customs Area (SCA), which covers all of Tierra del Fuego Province and whose benefits apply only to already established firms.

 Argentine law defines an FTZ as a territory outside the “general customs area” (GCA, i.e., the rest of Argentina) where neither the inflows nor outflows of exported final merchandise are subject to tariffs, non-tariff barriers, or other taxes on goods.
 Goods produced within a FTZ generally cannot be shipped to the GCA unless they are capital goods not produced in the rest of the country.
 The labor, sanitary, ecological, safety, criminal, and financial regulations within FTZs are the same as those that prevail in the GCA.
 Foreign firms receive national treatment in FTZs.